HumaIlyas/Project-1/README.md

 ### New user goals
 The main goals of the website new user are:
 * To learn body and mind self-improvement techniques.
-* To get the knowledge about the benefits and techniques of yoga for body and mind self-improvement.
+* To get the knowledge about the benefits & techniques of yoga for body and mind self-improvement.
 * To get the information about the provisions and opportunities for yoga at Delft Body & Mind Center.
 * To get the schedule for different types of yoga lessons and classes.
 * To get the possibility of socialization with other yoga learners.